hydroflux/ruby-enumerables-practice-enumerables-review/README.md

 This approach has a number of serious drawbacks:

 * We are repeating ourselves on every line.
-* We need to know exactly how many students are in the array in order to operate on each one––and this could change!
+* We need to know exactly how many students are in the array in order to operate on each and every one—and this could change!
 * What if we have a long list of students?
-Maybe Snape had a *really* bad day and he wants to turn everyone in Hogwarts into a frog?
-It would take forever.
+Maybe Snape had a *really* bad day and he wants to turn everyone at Hogwarts into a frog!
+That would take *forever*.

 Let's take a look at the same task using an enumerator: